-When I returned from service in the Philippines at the end of World War II, I headed for the Palace, rented a classy room for \$8 just so I could take a luxurious tub bath.
-It was after a year of living in a tent next to an outside water bag shower in the bombed-out city of Manila.

-I also enjoyed my escape from K-rations by dining in the hotel's famed Garden Court, a palatial stained glass restaurant within the Palace.
-I paid the enormous sum of \$5 for a steak dinner with all the trimmings.
-If you have to ask what room and meals cost today at the Palace, you can't afford them.
+When I returned from service in the Philippines at the end of World War II, I headed for the Palace, rented a luxurious room for \$8 just so I could take a luxurious tub bath after a year of living in a tent in the bombed-out city of Manila.
+I also enjoyed my escape from K-rations by dining in the hotel's famed Garden Court, a stained glass palace within the Palace.
+I remember I paid the enormous sum of \$5 for a steak dinner with all the trimmings.